 On Friday, 30th August 2024, the inclusive sports event took place, featuring a range of adapted and challenging activities tailored to the needs of SEND participants.
 These included: Ergo bikes, Climbing walls, Disc golf, Archery, Badminton, Judo.

 Volunteers and support staff ensured that the event was smoothly run and accessible to all participants.
-Each LTO provided transportation for their groups and parents and staff stayed with the young people throughout the event.
-The activities were carefully designed to foster inclusion and engagement, allowing families and young people to rotate between stations in a safe, supportive environment.
+Each organisation provided transportation for their groups and parents and staff stayed with the young people throughout the event.
+The activities were carefully designed to encourage engagement, allowing families and young people to rotate between stations in a safe, supportive environment.

 The event exemplified the power of collaboration.
 Access Sport, StreetGames, Midland Mencap and several local sports providers came together to deliver a successful day that met the needs of SEND families.
 Volunteers, staff, and coaches ensured that the activities were delivered in the right style—by skilled, compassionate youth coaches in a supportive, engaging manner.